GlitchLinux/QEMU-QuickBoot/README.md

 sudo bash qemu-quickboot.sh
 ```

 The settings panel auto-launches a few seconds after the VM boots, as long as USB support was enabled at launch.
-Both scripts must be in the same directory.
+Both scripts must live in the same directory.

 You can also run the panel manually any time a VM is alive: